xqueue/maileon-php-api-client/README.md

 ## Usage

 The API client divides the features of Maileon's REST API into specific consumable services.
-Each service provides all functions of it's specific category.
+Each service provides all functions of its specific category.

 The following services are available: